Gain an International Perspective in One of the Most Global Cities in the United States

 The University of Miami School of Law has one of the largest number of faculty members who teach or do scholarly research in the area of international and foreign law of any American law school.
 In its commitment to expanding engagement not only nationally but also hemispherically throughout the Americas and globally, the law school has dedicated leadership in the area of international law.

-Caroline Bradley is the Associate Dean for International and Graduate Programs, coordinating and overseeing all of Miami Law's efforts in international and graduate studies – including all of our LL.M. programs.
-She is also the Chair of the LL.M. in International Law (General).
-A Cambridge University graduate, she worked for one of England’s largest and best-known law firms before joining the faculty of the London School of Economics.
-Professor Bradley writes about comparative and transnational financial law and securities regulation.
-She teaches in the areas of European Community Law, International Finance.
+Caroline Bradley is the Associate Dean for International and Graduate Programs, coordinating and overseeing all of Miami Law's efforts in its Global and International Law Program – including all LL.M. programs.
+She is also the Chair of the LL.M. in International Law, writes about comparative and transnational financial law and securities regulation, and teaches in the areas of European community law and international finance.

 Kathleen Claussen’s primary teaching areas and interests include: international economic law, dispute settlement & procedure, foreign relations and international security issues, and other areas of public and private international law.

 Jonathan C. Hamilton is Distinguished Faculty Chair of the of the University of Miami School of Law’s International Arbitration Institute and Lecturer in Law.
-He is Partner and Head of Latin American Arbitration with the global law firm of White & Case LLP.
 He is a leading authority on international disputes and investment, complex negotiations and crisis management.

 Carolyn Lamm is the Distinguished Faculty Chair of the the chair of the White & Case International Arbitration LL.M.
-Program.
-She is a partner and litigator in White & Case's Washington D.C. office and is a prominent practitioner in international arbitration and dispute resolution, trade matters and cross-border commercial federal court litigation.
-She is involved primarily in the representation of foreign corporate clients and foreign sovereigns.
+Program and is a prominent practitioner in international arbitration and dispute resolution, trade matters and cross-border commercial federal court litigation.

 Carmen Perez-Llorca is the Assistant Dean for International and Graduate Programs and Director, International Graduate Law Programs and Lecturer in Law.